 Diverse sources report that Watkins was a career Jehovah’s Witness Elder who migrated from the Southern United States to multiple congregations around the country.

-A North Carolina native, Rod “Roddy” Watkins arrived in Brooklyn New York in the late 1980s where he served as a dining room waiter to the expanding Bethel family.
-In the mid-1990s, Watkins left Watchtower headquarters, married, and settled in Sedalia Missouri where he and wife Becky began their newlywed life together.
+A North Carolina native, Rod “Roddy” Watkins arrived in Brooklyn New York in the mid-1980s where he served as a dining room waiter to the expanding Bethel family.
+In 1988, Watkins left Watchtower headquarters, married, and eventually settled in Sedalia Missouri where he and wife Becky began their newlywed life together.
 The Watkins shared a residence building with other Witnesses who relocated to help the local congregation.

-Having left Missouri for unknown reasons, Watkins and his wife made their way to Indiana, where they attended congregations in West Harrison and Lawrenceburg.
+Having left Missouri for unknown reasons, Watkins and his wife made their way to Indiana, where they attended the congregation in West Harrison, on the Ohio border.
 Roderick and Becky were considered by Indiana Witnesses as pillars of the organization.

 A Reddit user who prefers to remain anonymous remembers Watkins’ going-away party in Indiana, where according to this former Witness, “[He] was considered the finest elder from the Indiana circuit.”